mstksg/inCode/copy/entries/huffman-3.md

 Except instead of folding over a list, we fold over the elements of the producer.

-The producer we use is the `fromHandle handle` Producer, which is a Producer that emits every `ByteString` from the file at the given handle.
+The producer we use is the `PB.fromHandle handle` Producer, which is a Producer that emits every `ByteString` from the file at the given handle.
 We opened the handle with [`withFile`][withFile] from System.IO, which gives us a file handler for a given filepath.

 [withFile]: http://hackage.haskell.org/package/base-4.7.0.0/docs/System-IO.html#v:withFile